Zethtren/Gen_Assembly_Capstone/README.md

+###### Pre-word: 3.1-4.1 and the associated function modules are not complete.
+They are merely included to show the entirety of my work process.
+They will continue to be updated from this point.

 ## Overview:

 The purpose of this projects was to explore the nuances behind building programs that can "listen".
 Examples of such software include Siri, Alexa, and Google Assistant.